Toyota L engine: 2L-THE

-Introduced in 1984, the High Pressure turbocharged version of 2L-TE features ceramic chambers.
+Introduced in 1984, the High Pressure turbocharged version of 2L-TE features ceramic pre-combustion chambers.
 In this engine, the fuel is injected with a high pressure system.
 Bore and stroke remains the same, 92x92 mm for both however compression is increased to 21:1.
 The maximum output was 94–105 PS at 4000 rpm and maximum torque was 20.5–22.5 kgm.
 The engine comes with a Turbo charger and used the EFI (Electronic Fuel Injection) system as well.
 Ignition feedback control would be added in 1985.